openedx/enterprise-catalog/docs/decentralized_devstack_common_commands.rst

 - destroy current DD: :bash:`docker-compose down -v`
 - provision: :bash:`./decentralized_devstack/provision.sh`

-We use docker-compose to define and run all the containers necessary for enterprise-catalog service.
-For decentralized devstack, the service is defined in decentralized-docker-compose.yml file.
-To learn more see: `Docker-compose cheatsheet`_ and `Official compose documentation`_

 .. _ Docker-compose cheatsheet: https://devhints.io/docker-compose
 .. _ Official compose documentation: https://docs.docker.com/compose/